Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

 eta is used as a constraint for the cluster size.
 For each dataset tested in all of the above figures, we fixed the two parameters k and eta to their emperical values.
 The following figure (Fig. 4) shows the influence of different values of k; see the cluster structures of the test datasets in Fig. 5 and illustration of the clustering results in Fig. 6.

  ![Fig.4](https://github.com/Teng-Qiu-Clustering/FastLDPMST/blob/main/CompareFastLDPMST_and_DP_with_diff_parameters_V2.png)
-**Fig.4**: Comparison between FastLDPMST and DP (density-peak-based clustering) with different values of k (ranging from 7 to 100 with a step of 2).
+**Fig.4**: Comparison between FastLDPMST and DP (density-peak-based clustering) on fifteen datasets (see Fig. 5) with different values of k (ranging from 7 to 100 with a step of 2).

  ![Fig.5](https://github.com/Teng-Qiu-Clustering/FastLDPMST/blob/main/Plot_of_Synthetic_datasets.png)
 **Fig.5**: Illustration of the test datasets.